p2p-ld/sciop/docs/develop/contributing.md

 1. `SCIOP_ENV`: one of `dev`, `test` or `prod`.
     * If you plan to make a Sciop instance publicly available, you must use `prod` mode.
-    * If you plan to work locally, use `dev` mode as is for development and testing `test`.
+    * If you plan to work locally, use `dev` mode,`test` mode is automatically used during tests.
     * IMPORTANT: Do not re-use the same database between a `dev`/`test` and `prod` instance, e.g. if the `SCIOP_DB` location is explicitly set to something other than the defaults.

 2. `SCIOP_SECRET_KEY`: must be a securely-generated random hex value.
-  A key can be generated with `openssl rand -hex 32`.
+  A key can be generated with `openssl rand -hex 32`, and a random key is generated for you by using `sciop config copy`

 Once you have setup the required config, run a dev mode instance.
 This will create seed data and automatically reload the site when your code changes.
 Instructions for doing this using both PDM and pip are below: